Moving from Dropbox to Encrypted Cloud Storage: Complete Migration Guide

 - Healthcare (HIPAA): Zero-knowledge encryption can simplify breach notification requirements

-- Legal services: Client confidentiality with mathematical guarantees
+- Legal services: Client confidentiality with cryptographic guarantees

 - Financial services: Protecting sensitive client financial data